rjbernaldo/katalog/data-structures/trees-tries-and-graphs.md

   A binary tree is a tree in which each node has up to two children.
 A node without any children is called a `leaf` node.

-  - Binary Search Trees

-      A binary search tree is a tree in which every node fits a specific ordering property: `all left descendents <= n < all right descendents`
+  - A `Binary Search Tree` is a tree in which every node fits a specific ordering property: `all left descendents <= n < all right descendents`

-  - Balanced vs. Unbalanced

-    Balanced "enough" to ensure O(log n) times for insert and find, but not necessarily as balanced as it could be.

-      - Red-Black Trees
-      - AVL Trees

-  - Complete Binary Trees
+  - A binary tree is `balanced` if for any two leaves the difference of depth is at most 1. (eg. Red-Black Trees, AVL Trees)

-      A binary tree in which every level of the tree is fully filled, except for the last level (left to right filled).
+  - A `Complete Binary Tree` is a tree in which every level of the tree is fully filled, except for the last level (left to right filled).

-  - Full Binary Trees

-      A binary tree in which each node has either zero or two children.
+  - A `Full Binary Tree` is a tree in which each node has either zero or two children.
 No nodes have only one child.

-  - Perfect Binary Trees

-      A binary tree that is both full and complete.
+  - A `Perfect Binary Tree` is a tree that is both full and complete.

   - Binary Tree Traversal